mesosphere-backup/vny/README.md

 Let's set up some continuous integration for this application!
 What we're going to do is set up a Jenkins build using the new [Pipeline](https://jenkins.io/doc/pipeline/) functionality that's part of Jenkins 2.0.
 This build will build the container and push it to Docker Hub for us.

 1. A core part of Pipeline is allowing you to script your builds and check these in with your code.
 The very first thing we'll do is create a `Jenkinsfile` in the root of your repository.
-Paste the following into it.
-Make sure to replace the `mesosphere/vny` with your Docker Hub repository, and `dockerhub-mesosphere` with the name of your Docker Hub credentials:
+Paste the following into it. *Make sure to replace the `mesosphere/vny` with your Docker Hub repository, and `dockerhub-mesosphere` with the name of your Docker Hub credentials!*

 ```
 def gitCommit() {